 During the semester, Presidential Fellows will study societal issues with significant complexities in regard to economics, history and politics.
 In teams, fellows will work to identify possible solutions to these complex problems.
 For each module, fellows will develop and propose solutions in writing and orally to their peers and the greater campus community.

-College Philanthropy Immersion
+College Philanthropy Initiative

 Twenty-five fellows will be selected through a rigorous application process for the College Philanthropy Initiative.
 During this one-year sophomore (and transfer junior) experience, students will identify and address a social issue in Oklahoma through the creation of an entrepreneurial action campaign.